AlexETay7/Recursive-Mergesort/README.md

  $ javac *.java
  </pre>

+ Ignore the warnings produced in this process.

- Run the compiled ListTester class file with the command:
+ Run the compiled SortTester class file with the command:
  <pre>
- $ java ListTester.java
+ $ java SortTester.java
  </pre>

  The console output will give the results after the program finishes.